telstra/MessagingAPI-SDK-python/README.md

 It returns an object with the following properties:

 - `messageId`: Use this UUID with our other endpoints to fetch, update or delete the message.
 - `status`: The status will be either queued, sent, delivered or expired.
 - `to`: The recipient's mobile number(s).
 - `from`: This will be either "privateNumber", one of your Virtual Numbers or your senderName.
 - `message_content`: The content of the message.
 - `multimedia`: The multimedia content of the message (MMS only).
 - `retry_timeout`: How many minutes you asked the server to keep trying to send the message.
-- `schedule_send`: The time (in Central Standard Time) the message is scheduled to send.
+- `schedule_send`: The time (in Central Standard Time) a message is scheduled to send.
 - `delivery_notification`: If set to true, you will receive a notification to the statusCallbackUrl when your SMS is delivered (paid feature).
 - `status_callback_url`: The URL the API will call when the status of the message changes.
 - `tags`: Any customisable tags assigned to the message.

 For example: